 Practitioners should examine the socioeconomic factors that influence release, diversions, and alternatives to detention.
-For example, families with substantial financial resources may be able to pay for electronic leg monitoring (ELM) devices or provide parental supervision as a result of home based employment or flexible work hours.
+For example, families with substantial financial resources may be able to pay for electronic leg monitoring (ELM) devices or provide parental supervision because of home-based employment or flexible work hours.
 It is important not to mistake poverty for neglect.

-1.1 Detention Intake
+Detention Intake

 There will be an intake officer at the detention facility, or on call, 24 hours a day.
-The intake officer determines whether the juvenile should be released or detained, based on the facility's policies and in accordance with Texas Family Code section 53.01.
-Juveniles who are in need of emergency medical care due to injury, illness, intoxication, or mental health crisis will not be admitted into detention.
+The intake officer determines whether the juvenile should be released or detained based on the facility's policies and in accordance with Texas Family Code section 53.01.
+Juveniles requiring emergency medical care due to injury, illness, intoxication, or mental health crisis will not be admitted into detention.
 Instead, the officer who transported the juvenile to detention will need to take the juvenile to a health care facility for evaluation and treatment.
 The juvenile may be admitted later, after written clearance from a health care or mental health care provider.
 37 Tex.
 Admin.
 Code § 343.400.